biocore/qiime/doc/scripts/parallel_beta_diversity.rst

 	-O, `-`-jobs_to_start
 		Number of jobs to start [default: 2]
 	-f, `-`-full_tree
-		By default, we first compute the intersection of the tree with the otus present in the otu table. pass -f if you already have a minimal tree, and this script will run faster
+		By default, each job removes calls _fast_unifrac_setup to remove unused parts of the tree. pass -f if you already have a minimal tree, and this script will run faster

 **Output:**